lubianat/what_is_a_cell_type/README.md

 Very interesting blogpost, with a computer-science oriented mindset and graph representations.
 Talks about "*cell types are a subset of cell states*" in a state space, meaning that "each cell type is a subset of the *total set* of states".
 Bernstein is talking about a particular cell and its states alongside its life cycle.
 Then, in the final part, he proceeds to define the concept across different individuals, by considering their set of states as *two disconnected, and approximately isomorphic subgraphs*.
 Bernstein has an all-inclusive view of cell type, where any arbitrary collection of cell states could be called a "cell type", a perspective I shared on a 2021 preprint called ["Towards a pragmatic definition of cell type"](https://www.authorea.com/users/384178/articles/501068-towards-a-pragmatic-definition-of-cell-type).
 I've been changing my mind, however, and preferring the term "cell class" for that idea, as the *term* cell type is probably better reserved for a particular kind of class with some characteristics, such as stable properties.

-I also think that we should *not* create millions of classes and instead think which classes are useful.
+I also think that we should *not* create millions of classes and instead think about which classes are useful.
 That is important from the pragmatic standing point of computational ontologies, prized by Bernstein.
 His description implicitly considers that the Cell Ontology (or some other cell ontology) should represent disease states, which is currently not done (July 2023).

 ## 2020

 ### Miller JA, Gouwens NW, Tasic B, Collman F, van Velthoven CT, Bakken TE, Hawrylycz MJ, Zeng H, Lein ES, Bernard A. [Common cell type nomenclature for the mammalian brain.](https://doi.org/10.7554/eLife.59928) Elife.
 2020 Dec 29;9:e59928.

-Jeremy Miller and colleagues at the Allen Institute discuss some of the practival  challenges in organizing cell types in single cell transcriptomics.
-States the need for *(1) standard nomenclature and (2) centralized and standardized infrastructure associated with cell type classification.*  It presents the *common cell type nomenclature (CCN), for matching and tracking cell types across studies.*.Two definitions are of special note: *Cell set:	Any tagged group of cells in a taxonomy.* and *Provisional cell type: (...) an specific example of a cell set that is of high importance*.
+Jeremy Miller and colleagues at the Allen Institute discuss some of the practical  challenges in organizing cell types in single-cell transcriptomics.
+States the need for *(1) standard nomenclature and (2) centralized and standardized infrastructure associated with cell type classification.*  It presents the *common cell type nomenclature (CCN), for matching and tracking cell types across studies.*.Two definitions are of special note: *Cell set:	Any tagged group of cells in a taxonomy.* and *Provisional cell type: (...) a specific example of a cell set that is of high importance*.
-They contextualize the CCN with OBO Foundry ontologies and knowledge graphs and claimsfor a *cell type standards governing body* similar to the HUGO Gene Nomenclature Committee (HGNC).
+They contextualize the CCN with OBO Foundry ontologies and knowledge graphs and claims for a *cell type standards governing body* similar to the HUGO Gene Nomenclature Committee (HGNC).
 Such a body would be responsible for *controlled vocabulary for assigning cell type nomenclature* and defining *a process for submission to ensure that critical data and metadata can be stored in a robust database"*.
 As a note, the Cell Ontology and the cellxgene database *de facto* play some of those roles today, but maybe a scientific standards body could help on tying up all the bits together.

 ### Fishell G, Kepecs A. Interneuron types as attractors and controllers.
 [Annual review of neuroscience.](https://doi.org/10.1146/annurev-neuro-070918-050421) 2020 Jul 8;43:1-30.